 Legal: Presented to attorneys, judges, or legislators who have actively supported safety issues thus strengthening existing laws and creating new laws that impact communities to help improve or reduce highway safety-related behaviors.

-Media: Presented to media representatives or a news outlet that has created messaging, used an innovative outreach method, or has helped spread the word about traffic safety through fair and accurate reporting or programming.
+Messaging/Media: Presented to individuals or organizations, including but not limited to media representatives or news outlets, that have created messaging, used an innovative outreach method or has helped spread the word about traffic safety through reporting or programming. (**REVISED CATEGORY FOR 2019**)

 Occupant Protection: Presented for promoting and encouraging the use of safety belts and/or child safety seats through creative and innovative programs and activities.